 In accordance with the current Operational Directive (Fresno County Title 1 Eligibility TAG), Fresno EOC Program Assistants will be responsible for conducting eligibility determinations on all potential participants.
 This work will be reviewed by the Fresno EOC Employment and Training Accountability Review Team, that will consist of administrative, programmatic, and management staff to ensure that not only are eligibility criteria met but are also properly documented Eligibility determinations will be conducted as often as necessary as determined by enrollment goals.
 As a part of meetings with prospective participants, Academic and Career Advisors (ACAs) will provide a pre-application as part of the Youth Entrance Interview which will be required to be submitted.
 Once the completed pre-application is forwarded, the Program Assistant will develop an additional individualized list of required documentation that will be sent to the youth along with an intake appointment letter.
 These documents will be used to verify age, residency, family size, household income, and legal right to work requirements.
-Fresno EOC Program Assistants will be responsible for conducting eligibility and the initial assessment of high-risk factors, such as basic skills deficient, pregnant or parenting, homeless, etc. Once a participant is found eligible then the Program Assistant will enter all required information into the mandated CalJOBS system as per the most current operational directive and the control of the file is held by the program assistant who is also the File Security Specialist (FSP).
+Fresno EOC Program Assistants will be responsible for conducting eligibility and the initial assessment of high-risk factors, such as basic skills deficient, pregnant or parenting, homeless, etc. Once a participant is found eligible then the Program Assistant will enter all required information into the mandated CalJOBS system as per the current Operational Directive.
 Ineligible youth for WIOA services will be referred to internal and external partners